A worldcat link may be found here (Staff and students of Groningen log in with p-or s-number).

 The volumes have extensive and excellent Indices: Names of men and Women, Kings and dynasts, Roman emperors, Geographical Names incl.
 Attic tribes, demes etc.; Religious Terms; Military Terms; Important Greek words; Selected topics (Eglish); Concordances to IG and other major corpora and SEG volumes, as well as a list of abbreviations.
 There are also separate index volumes available.

 SEG covers the entire Greek world, although material later than the 8th century A.D. is not included.
 Each issue contains the harvest of a single year, with a delay of a few years: for example, the issue of SEG published in 2005 contained all inscriptions published in 2001.
 The current editors of SEG are: A. Chaniotis, T. Corsten, N. Papazakardas and R.A.Tybout.

 For more information: http://hum.leiden.edu/history/research/projects-umw/seg.htm

-Since 2009 a new digitised version of SEG is on-line, available only via subscription.
-For instructions on how to use the electronic version click here.
+An older digitised version of SEG has been on-line since 2009.
+For instructions on how to use this version click *here.
 There is also an instruction movie at Youtube.
 You can sort the results of your search by relevance or publication date.
 If you only look for inscriptions you will probably want to disable an automatic search in other other Brill on-line publications.